MoldyMacaroniX/dashword.net/_src/posts/all-geometry-dash-awards-2024-nominees.md

 # Best Video

+This category includes high quality and notable YouTube videos.

 - "The Secrets of Fake Geometry Dash" by GD Colon
 - "CODEPENDENCE (SOLO) 100% // DOGGIE DECEMBER FINALE 2024" by Doggie
 - "How I Made Geometry Dash In Minecraft" by CraftyMasterman